Content & Email Marketing Give Them Something Valuable

-Source: This is directly from Google, following a recent core update.
+Source: this is directly from Google, following an impactful core update.
 We’re including it here because it’s good info and we know that nobody but SEOs read the webmaster guidelines.

 - Does the content provide original information, reporting, research or analysis?

 - Does the content provide a substantial, complete or comprehensive description of the topic?